1. Sindh was ruled by which dynasty before the British conquest?

 Explanation: Sir Charles Napier was sent to Sindh in 1842 and led the conquest in 1843.

-53. The decisive battle of the conquest of Sindh was:
+53. The decisive battle of the conquest of Sindh was__________.

 A) Battle of Hyderabad